18 Common Diseases Your Fish May Have (And How to Cure Them)

 Causes of Velvet

 Velvet is caused by the parasite Oödinium pillularis or Oödinium limneticum.
-These parasites may be present in many aquariums but only cause issues if your fish is stressed, sick, being transported, has a sudden, temperature change or has poor water quality.
+These parasites are common in tropical fish and may be present in many aquariums but only cause issues if your fish is stressed, sick, being transported, has a sudden, temperature change or has poor water quality.

 Treatment of Velvet